Cycle-Stark/token-kit-project/documentation/docs/Tokenkit-API/getting-started.md

 ### Unlock the Power of StarkNet

-StarkNet is revolutionizing the blockchain space with its scalability and efficiency.
+Starknet is revolutionizing the blockchain space with its scalability and efficiency.
 By leveraging our Tokens API, you can tap into this innovative ecosystem and provide users with real-time insights into their digital assets.
 Here are a few compelling reasons to integrate our API into your projects:

 - **Create Dynamic Portfolio Websites**: Easily display a user's token holdings in an interactive and visually appealing manner.
 With just a few API calls, you can present a comprehensive overview of an account's assets, making it simple for users to track their investments.